About the author: Alexander Johnson

 While working for a Chinese organization in Africa, he became so intrigued by the cultural differences between China and the West that it compelled him to document the interactive behaviors between these two far-flung cultures, which ultimately culminated in his first published book.

-About the book: THE MYTH OF THE TIGER: WHAT YOU NEED TO KNOW ABOUT THE CHINESE WORK PSYCHE; REVEALING THE CHINESE WORK CULTURE
+About the book: THE MYTH OF THE TIGER: CHINESE WORK CULTURE EXPLAINED

 They Myth of the Tiger: Insights into the psyche of the hungry beast